 The City of God, Book 2

 I didn’t realize it at the time, but what I was taught as a young Christian was based on dispensational hermeneutics.
 This is more or less a framework for interpreting scripture, and is what Christian fundamentalism is based on.
-Specifically, dispensational premillennialism had been the popular theology of the day, even in the little Baptist church I had found myself in.
-This framework established a form of interpretation based on two key pillars: 1.
+Specifically, dispensational premillennialism had been the popular theology of the day, even in the little Baptist church I had first found myself in.
+This framework established a form of interpreting Biblical scripture based on two key rules, or pillars: 1.
 Prophetic scripture is to be interpreted literally and 2.
 There is a distinction between Israel and the church.
-These two presuppositions alone gave birth to many of the literal ideals around the creation and destruction of the world, and moved the timeline of many prophecies into the future.
+These two rules for interpretation literally rewrote large portions of scripture and gave birth to many of the literal ideals around the creation and destruction of the world, and moved the timeline of many prophecies into the future.

-Literal ideology had been espoused by some patristic writers, such as Justin Martyr, Irenaeus, and Eustathius of Antioch, and was nothing new, however there are some significant differences.
+Taking a literal read on things had been espoused by a few patristic writers, such as Justin Martyr, Irenaeus, and Eustathius of Antioch, and was not entirely new, however there are some significant differences.
 For one, the term literal had no clear prior definition, and often times simply meant “obvious” or “evident from the text”; it was also frequently used to contrast an accompanied “spiritual” interpretation.
 To many early Christian writers, the fact that a problem existed in a literal text was an indication that it necessitated a figurative interpretation.
 This suggests the same writers were also honest enough to admit there were problems with literal interpretation.
-Even Tertullian, who makes many of the key literal arguments supporting the virgin birth and the resurrection of Christ, specifically recognized prophecy as “generally expressed in figure and allegory, though not always” (On the Resurrection of the Flesh, ch 19).
-Second, many writings, such as Eustathius’ De Engastrimytho contra Origenem, viewed Christ as the eschatology, rather than a prelude to it, and used such interpretations to make metaphysical and philosophical arguments about who Christ was, instead of predicting the future.
+Athanasius, in his Defense of the Nicene Definition against the Arianformulæ, argued “we ought to look at the sense more than the wording.”
+Tertullian, who was very adamant about many of the key literal arguments supporting the virgin birth and the resurrection of Christ, specifically recognized prophecy as “generally expressed in figure and allegory, though not always” (On the Resurrection of the Flesh, ch 19).
+Second, many writings, such as Eustathius’ De Engastrimytho contra Origenem, viewed Christ –as– the eschatology, rather than a prelude to it, and used such interpretations to explore who Christ was, instead of predicting the future.
 The mere fact that many writers declined to make predictions about the future suggests their interpretation of scripture didn’t support such an effort.
-Third, the notion of an Israel-church distinction was nonexistent.
+Lastly, the notion of an Israel-church distinction was nonexistent.
 Writings that referenced end times prophecy often cited them in the context of the imminent tribulation of the church, and viewed Revelation as a prediction of the fall of the Roman Empire, which was happening out their windows.
 Even the most speculative of writers, such as Tertullian believed the millennial reign of Christ was already happening in a heavenly realm, and that the spiritual city of Jerusalem had been appearing at times over Judea.
-But most early church writers mentioned little at all about any kind of future millennium and secret rapture; even what Tertullian believed didn’t come close to resembling the end times ideals that modern Christianity holds today; his writings were rather void of details at all.
+But most early church writers mentioned little at all about any kind of future millennium or rapture; even what Tertullian believed didn’t come close to resembling the end times ideals that modern Christianity holds today; his writings were rather void of details at all.
 As L. Crutchfield, author and professor of early Christian history admits, “If anyone searches the fathers for a fully detailed, systematic presentation about the doctrine of last things, he searches in vain”.
-This is where, it seems, modern dispensational premillennialism overreached.
+This is where fundamentalism greatly overreached.

 We shall then be changed in a moment into the substance of angels, even by the investiture of an incorruptible nature, and so be removed to that kingdom in heaven…